Kat Von D Sparks Outrage By Saying She Refuses To Vaccinate Her Baby

 — Kat Von D (@thekatvond) June 6, 2018

-According to a doctor from the Mayo Clinic, who spoke to the Daily Mail, the strength of the many of these vaccines depends on “herd immunity,” meaning that 90% of the population needs to be vaccinated for the vaccine to work properly.
+According to a doctor from the Mayo Clinic, who spoke to the Daily Mail, the strength of the many of these vaccines depends on “herd immunity,” meaning that 90 percent of the population needs to be vaccinated for the vaccine to work properly.
 So, the fewer children are vaccinated against a disease, the less potent the vaccine is, and the more likely children are going to be exposed to deadly diseases.

 What’s more, even vaccinated children will be subjected to these deadly illnesses thanks to these “anti-vaxxers,” because the vaccine they’ve received is not as potent as it should be.